wespeters/spirit-stones/README.md

 ## Functionality/User Stories

-As a user I want to be able to:
+As a user I am able to:
 - Add new gemstones or crystals to the collection.
 - Remove gemstones or crystals from the collection.
 - Update details about a particular gemstone or crystal in the collection.